freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-motors.md

 ## Player Experience

 The way the scoring works results in a very particular timing of when exactly the score reels move during the game.
-Since in most games, chimes and bells are fired when the reel position changes, the player not only sees but also hears when points are scored.
+Since in most games, chimes and bells are fired when the reel position changes, the player not only sees but also hears these patterns.
 This means that accurate timing is essential for an authentic gaming experience.

 # Setup

-VPE comes with a component that accurately simulates the behavior described above.
-It handles score resets and add points all while performing accurate timing that can be specified by the table author.
+VPE provides a component that accurately simulates the behavior described above.
+It handles score resets and add points, all while performing accurate timing that can be specified by the table author.

-To setup a score motor, select the table, click on *Add Component* in the inspector and select *Visual Pinball -> Mechs -> Score Motor*.
+To setup a score motor, select any game object, click on *Add Component* in the inspector and select *Visual Pinball -> Mechs -> Score Motor*.

 Next, configure the score motor.
 The inspector shows the following options:

 <img src="score-motor-inspector.png" width="363" class="img-responsive pull-right" style="margin-left: 15px">

 - **Steps** defines how many steps the score motor pulses for one turn.
-- **Duration** defines the length of time (in milliseconds) it takes the score motor to completely cycle.
+- **Duration** defines the length of time it takes the score motor to completely cycle.
 - **Block Scoring** defines if single point scoring is blocked *while the score motor is running*.
 As mentioned before, multiple point scores are always blocked while the score motor is running.
 - **Increase by #** defines the behavior of the score motor for all of its the possible outputs.
 This gives the table author control over the timing and execution of `Wait` (pause) or `Increase` (add points) actions.
 The example in the screenshot shows a motor where when the player scores 30 points, it pulses on the first three actions of the score motor.